Roger Casement: Observations of Casement

-In a recollection of Casement, which conceivably is coloured by knowledge of his subsequent fate, Ernest Hambloch, Casement's deputy during his consular posting to Brazil, recalls an "unexpected" figure: tall, ungainly; "elaborately courteous" but with "a good deal of pose about him, as though he was afraid of being caught off his guard".
-"An easy talker and a fluent writer", he could “expound a case, but not argue it".
-His greatest charm, of which he seemed "quite unconscious" was his voice, which was "very musical."
+In a 1938 comment on Casement, which may have been coloured by knowledge of his subsequent fate, and timed to follow Maloney’s allegations of forgery, diplomat Ernest Hambloch, who knew Casement for three weeks in 1910, describes an "unexpected" figure: tall, ungainly; "elaborately courteous" but with "a good deal of pose about him, as though he was afraid of being caught off his guard".
+"An easy talker and a fluent writer", he could "expound a case, but not argue it".
+“His greatest charm was his voice, which was very musical".
 The eyes were "kindly", but not given to laughter: "a sense of humour might have saved him from many things".
+The reference to his voice as ‘musical’ is an allusion to vocal peculiarities of intonation and frequency parameters found in the speech of some homosexual men.

-Joseph Conrad's first impressions of Casement, from an encounter in the Congo he judged "a positive piece of good luck", was "thinks, speaks, well, most intelligent and very sympathetic".
-Later, after Casement's arrest and trial, Conrad had more critical thoughts: "Already in Africa, I judged he was a man, properly speaking, of no mind at all.
+Joseph Conrad's first impressions of Casement, from an encounter in the Congo in 1890 he judged "a positive piece of good luck", was "thinks, speaks, well, most intelligent and very sympathetic".
+Later, after Casement's arrest and trial, Conrad, by then a naturalized British subject: revoked and contradicted his original judgment of a quarter century earlier; "Already in Africa, I judged he was a man, properly speaking, of no mind at all.
 I don't mean stupid.
 I mean that he was all emotion.
 By emotional force (Putumayo, Congo report etc) he made his way, and sheer temperament—a truly tragic figure."